-- Dogs express their feelings through their body language.
+- If the dog is surrounded by a large number of children, the dog could become nervous and agitated.
+Therefore the adult in charge of the dog must ensure that s/he monitors the situation. - Dogs express their feelings through their body language.
 Growling or bearing of teeth indicate that the dog is feeling angry or threatened.
 Flattened ears, tail lowered or between their legs, hiding behind their owner, whining or growling are signs that the dog is frightened or nervous.
-If the dog is displaying any of these warning signs he should be immediately removed from that particular situation or environment. - · Children should not eat close to the dog. - Children should be careful to stroke Hector on his body, chest, back and not by his face or top of head. - Children should always wash their hands after handling a dog. - Any dog foul should be cleaned immediately and disposed of appropriately. - Parents will be consulted on allowing their child access to the dog. - All visitors will be informed about the dog and any related protocols for them to follow will be given by the office staff on arrival.
-Any issue's regarding the dog from the will be reported to the Head Teacher as soon as possible. - Appropriately trained staff will maintain records and anecdotal evidence of the work and impact of the school dog. - The office will know the whereabouts of the dog and which staff are supervising at all times. - The dog will be included in the fire evacuation procedure under the supervision of Mrs Coyle and Mrs Stacey.
+If the dog is displaying any of these warning signs he should be immediately removed from that particular situation or environment. - Children should not eat close to the dog. - Children should be careful to stroke Hector on his body, chest, back and not by his face or top of head. - Children should always wash their hands after handling a dog. - Any dog foul should be cleaned immediately and disposed of appropriately. - Parents will be consulted on allowing their child access to the dog. - All visitors will be informed about the dog and any related protocols for them to follow will be given by the office staff on arrival.
+Any issues regarding the dog will be reported to the Headteacher as soon as possible. - Appropriately trained staff will maintain records and anecdotal evidence of the work and impact of the school dog. - The office will know the whereabouts of the dog and which staff are supervising at all times. - The dog will be included in the fire evacuation procedure under the supervision of Mrs Coyle and Mrs Massey.